cocos/cocos-docs/en/publish/publish-wechatgame.md

     - The `removeCache(cacheId: number)` method precisely removes a cache records from the cache.

 2. When you upgrade the engine of your mini game, the assets already cached in the storage will not be cleared automatically.
 And these cached assets don't match the version of engine.
 It may cause some issues about rendering or others.
 There are two solutions below:
-    - check the option `MD5 Cache` when you build your game.
+    - Check the option `MD5 Cache` when you build your game.
 It ensures that the newest asset will be loaded.
-    - you can clear these outdated assets by yourself.
-In mobile phone, you can call `cc.assetManager.cacheManager.clearCache()` to clear all caches.
-In WeChat DevTools, you can click this button to do same thing:
+    - Clear the cache on the mobile phone with `cc.assetManager.cacheManager.clearCache()`.
+On the developer tool, clear the cache with the following options:

         ![](./publish-wechatgame/clear-cache.png)

 ### Speed ​​up start scene loading

-Sometimes we want to put resources in main bundle on the server and also want to put the start scene related resources inside the package to speed up the loading of the start scene.
-At this point we can check **Start Scene Asset Bundle** in the build panel.
+If you want to place the main bunle on the server and place the start scene related resources in the package to speed up the loading of the start scene, you can check **Start Scene Asset Bundle** in the **Build** panel.

 ![](./publish-wechatgame/start_scene_asset_bundle.png)